hplp/rfautomata/README.md

 ### trainEnsemble.py

-The trainEnsemble program is responsible for training an SKLEARN ensemble machine learning model given a training/testing data set, depth and tree count.
-The output of this program includes a training score, an output model pickle file, and a report file containing the model's metrics.
+The trainEnsemble program is responsible for training an SKLEARN ensemble machine learning model given a training/testing data set, depth (or number of leaf nodes per tree) and tree count.
+The output of this program includes a training score, an output model pickle file, test data, predictions, and a report file containing the model's metrics.

+- -c: A canned dataset in SKLEARN (mnist)

--t: Training data file in .npz format
+- -t: Training data file in .npz format

--x: Testing data file in .npz format
+- -x: Testing data file in .npz format

---metric: Provide training metric to be displayed
+- --metric: Provide training metric to be displayed

 	1. 'acc': Accuracy